tobermory/RTX-make-gcc/README.md

 We are just cherry-picking sources from the CMSIS_5 source tree that we grabbed from [github](https://github.com/ARM-software/CMSIS_5).
-We use GNU Make's VPATH and CPPFLAGS variables (former locates .c files, latter locates .h files) to reference rather than copy the required files.
+We use GNU Make's VPATH and CPPFLAGS variables (former locates .c files, latter locates .h files) to reference-in-place rather than copy-someplace-else each of the RTX sources.
 We don't edit *any* file in the retrieved CMSIS_5 bundle.
 We *do* supply an empty `RTE_Components.h` file, since that is referenced within the RTX sources but not included (Keil provides it?).

-We copy just TWO files to our local application: `RTX_Config.h` and `rtx_lib.c`.
-These form the 'constructor' of RTX in any RTX-using application --- space is allocated for various control blocks, thread stacks, etc. The space needed could not possibly be known at `libRTX.a` build time, we need this postponed build step.
+Actually, we *do* copy two files to our local application:
+`RTX_Config.h` and `rtx_lib.c`, for a very specific purpose.
+These files form the 'constructor' of RTX in any RTX-using application --- space is allocated for various control blocks, thread stacks, etc. The space needed could not possibly be known at `libRTX.a` build time, we need this postponed build step. `RTX_Config.h`, via a series of
+#defines, describes how the RTX kernel will look (thread count, etc),
+`rtx_lib.c` #includes `RTX_Config.h` and compiles those requirements.

 Via VPATH and CPPFLAGS, we are referencing RTX and other CMSIS_5 files from these directories: